 If a trade mark is to be registered, the owner must be able to represent it graphically on the application form – for example, sounds could be represented as notes, or smells as a chemical formula.

-If a UK trader uses a trade mark for a period of time, so that it has come to be associated with his goods or services, he can bring a ‘passing off’ court case in the UK against anyone else who uses it in the UK and therefore misrepresents that his goods or services are the trader’s, or connected with them, or that the trader somehow endorses his goods or services.
-The mark does not have to be registered for the trader to do this, but he must prove:
+If a UK trader uses a trade mark for a period of time, so that it has come to be associated with their goods or services, they can bring a ‘passing off’ court case in the UK against anyone else who uses it in the UK and therefore misrepresents that their goods or services are the trader’s, or connected with them, or that the trader somehow endorses their goods or services.
+The mark does not have to be registered for the trader to do this, but they must prove:

 Passing-off cases can be time consuming and expensive.
 And you must take action as soon as you learn of an infringement – delay will count against you.